Mohammad-ghiasi/task-bachend/README.md

 - Make sure MongoDB is up and running before using the API.
 - The `SECRET` key used for JWT should be kept secure and not exposed.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For more information, please contact [your-email@example.com].
+For more information, please contact [mohammadghiasi005@gmail.com].

 ---